Sheppey Crossing: Construction

 A tunnel, as an alternative crossing, was advocated by the Council for the Protection of Rural England and others, on landscape and safety grounds.
-This was rejected primarily on environmental grounds, the site being within and by Special Protection Areas.
+This was rejected primarily on environmental grounds, the site being within and near Special Protection Areas.

 The bridge was designed by Cass Hayward and Capita Symonds, and won the 2007 IStructE Award for Transportation Structures.
-Around 10,000 tonnes of steel was used in construction, which was carried out by Carillion under a private finance initiative contract, was made more difficult because many of the bridge's piers had to be built on marshland.
+Around 10,000 tonnes of steel was used in construction, which was carried out by Carillion under a private finance initiative contract.
+Construction was difficult because many of the bridge's piers had to be built on marshland.
 A jacking mechanism was employed to move the sections of roadway into position from each end of the bridge, with the final two sections of deck lifted into place during November 2005.

 The bridge was opened on 3 July 2006, by the Minister of Transport, Stephen Ladyman.
 A competition held to name the new bridge was won by lifelong Sheppey resident Reginald Grimwade, who was then invited to attend the opening ceremony and presented with an award by Ladyman.

 Incidents

-On the morning of 5 September 2013, more than 130 vehicles were involved in a series of shunt crashes on the southbound carriageway of the crossing which at the time was covered in heavy fog.
-Emergency services were called to the crossing at around 07:15 BST according to Kent Police and the bridge was subsequently closed for nine hours.
+On the morning of 5 September 2013, more than 130 vehicles were involved in a series of shunt crashes on the southbound carriageway of the crossing, which at the time was covered in heavy fog.
+Emergency services were called to the crossing at around 07:15 BST according to Kent Police, and the bridge was subsequently closed for nine hours.
 Inappropriate driving in conditions of very poor visibility was suggested as the cause.
 There were eight serious injuries and 60 minor injuries, but no life-threatening injuries or deaths.

-Following the incident, questions were raised over the safety of the unlit bridge with calls for speed restrictions and overhead lights.
+Following the incident, questions were raised over the safety of the unlit bridge, with calls for speed restrictions and overhead lights.
 The AA suggested matrix warning signs "as a minimum".

 The crossing was closed both ways on 1 July 2014 following the first fatal accident.
 A mother and her 8-year-old son died.
 Her 7-year-old son survived, but was airlifted to King's College Hospital, London.

 The crossing was closed on 9 February 2020 over safety concerns during Storm Ciara.